My North Korea Travel Experience: 4 Days in Secretive DPRK

 Dandong, the Chinese city gateway to accessing North Korea has an airport – sweet!

-Well, yes, it would be… if it was actually open for business.
+Well, yes, it would be… if it was open for business.
 Sky Scanner and Momondo still showed it as an option, but this was a glitch in the system as Dandong airport was closed (it is now open after renovations).

 I flew to Shenyang and took a (very efficient and comfortable) bullet train to Dandong.
 It took an hour and a half to get there.
 If you do have to take the train to Dandong, you need to order the ticket online first at ctrip.com and collect it at the station in Shenyang.